ayanit1/word-count/README.md

 Improvements
 ============
 - A better way to output large amount of data in command line.
-- Test more edge casing.
+- Add more testing on edge casing and improve error handling.

 Author
 ======